-Sty (Stye) Sty (Stye)Related Tools & References « Back to Sty (Stye) Index Sorted Alphabetically A-Z Sort by popularity Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Eye Discharge Eye Pain How to Choose a Doctor Sorted by Popularity (as on MedicineNet) Sort alphabetically Eye Discharge Eye Pain How to Choose a Doctor Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Suggested Reading on Sty by Our Doctors Related Diseases & Conditions 12 articles Staph Infection (Staphylococcus Aureus) Staphylococcus or Staph is a group of bacteria that can cause a multitude of diseases.
+Sty (Stye) Sty (Stye)Related Tools & References « Back to Sty (Stye) Index Sorted Alphabetically A-Z Sort by popularity Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Eye Discharge Eye Pain How to Choose a Doctor Sorted by Popularity (as on MedicineNet) Sort alphabetically Eye Discharge Eye Pain How to Choose a Doctor Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Suggested Reading on Sty by Our Doctors Related Diseases & Conditions 14 articles Staph Infection (Staphylococcus Aureus) Staphylococcus or Staph is a group of bacteria that can cause a multitude of diseases.
 Staph infections can cause illness directly by infection or indirectly MRSA MRSA (methicillin resistant Staphylococcus aureus) bacteria causes skin infections with the following signs and symptoms: cellulitis, abscesses, carbuncles, Cellulitis Cellulitis is an acute spreading bacterial infection below the surface of the skin characterized by redness, warmth, inflammation, and pain.
 The most common Rosacea Rosacea is a skin disease that causes redness of the forehead, chin, and lower half of the nose.
-In addition to inflammation of the facial skin, symptoms Stress Stress occurs when forces from the outside world impinge on the individual.
+In addition to inflammation of the facial skin, symptoms Blepharitis Blepharitis is inflammation of the eyelids.
+Acne rosacea, Staphylococcal bacteria, allergies, sensitivities to makeup or contact lens solutions, head lice, Chalazion Chalazions are cysts that form on the eyelid when a meibomian gland becomes inflamed.
+The meibomian glands secrete a mixture of oil and mucus (sebum) that Stress Stress occurs when forces from the outside world impinge on the individual.
 Stress is a normal part of life.
 However, over-stress, can be harmful.
 There Acne (Pimples) Acne is a localized skin inflammation as a result of overactivity of oil glands at the base of hair follicles.
-This inflammation, depending on its location, Chalazion Chalazions are cysts that form on the eyelid when a meibomian gland becomes inflamed.
-The meibomian glands secrete a mixture of oil and mucus (sebum) that Blepharitis Blepharitis is inflammation of the eyelids.
-Acne rosacea, Staphylococcal bacteria, allergies, sensitivities to makeup or contact lens solutions, head lice, Burns (First Aid) Burns are categorized by severity as first, second, or third degree.
+This inflammation, depending on its location, Eye Allergy Eye allergy (or allergic eye disease) are typically associated with hay fever and atopic dermatitis.
+Medications and cosmetics may cause eye allergies.
+Dandruff (Seborrhea) Dandruff (seborrhea) is a skin disorder that results from neither too much moisture nor too much oil.
+Dandruff can be treated with shampoos that contain Burns (First Aid) Burns are categorized by severity as first, second, or third degree.
 First degree burns are similar to a painful sunburn.
 The damage is more severe with Eye Care Many common eye disorders resolve without treatment and some may be managed with over-the-counter (OTC) products.
 It's important to visit a physician or Omega-3 Fatty Acids: Heart Attack Prevention Series Omega-3 fatty acids are essential fats that help decrease one's cholesterol and triglyceride levels as well as reduce the risk of coronary artery disease.
 Contact Lenses: Colored, Soft, Hard, Toric and Bifocal Contact lenses fit over the cornea and correct vision problems such as nearsightedness, farsightedness, or astigmatism.
 Contact lenses may be hard or soft.
-Medications 2 articles Procedures & Tests 0 articles Pictures, Images & Quizzes 4 articles Doctor's & Expert's Views 0 articles Health News 0 articles Health Features 0 articles Stay Informed!
-Get the latest health and medical information delivered direct to your inbox FREE!
+Medications 2 articles Procedures & Tests 0 articles Pictures, Images & Quizzes 4 articles Doctor's & Expert's Views 0 articles Health News 0 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!